hettema/squirt/README.md

 ### Update: Squirt is now covered by an Apache license!

 Apologies to those PRs that got hosed by decoupling squirt.io from the bookmarklet source--resubmit and I'll be happy to engage.

 # Squirt

 A speed reading bookmarklet.

+# Spurt

+My first ever fork.
+The aim is to make Squirt slow down at headers and other important contextual elements.

 ## Features